 There are situations when you want “floppy” or soft, bendy bristles, such as when you’re applying heavy coats of a thinned wash over a delicate layer of airbrushed acrylic paint that hasn’t had a varnish.
 A floppy brush will be gentle as you slop on paint in this matter, where you want to just apply as much pigmented liquid over a surface as possible without disturbing the material already applied on the miniature.

 Choosing a brush is a personal choice, but make it an informed one.
 The best brush for miniature painting can significantly affect the overall appearance and quality of your painting work.
+But, as I mentioned, the best brush for your work is personal.

 If you’re looking to achieve a professional look, investing in the right tools goes a long way.
 No matter what you end up doing, picking the perfect brush isn’t very straight forward, but it is one of the fastest and most efficient ways to make sure your tools don’t get in the way of your vision of what you want your miniature painting to end up looking like.